bigchaindb/bigchaindb/docs/source/installing-server.md

-# Installing BigchainDB Server
+# Installing and Running BigchainDB Server

-We're developing BigchainDB Server ("BigchainDB") on Ubuntu 14.04, but it should work on any OS that runs RethinkDB Server and Python 3.4+.
-(BigchainDB is built on top of RethinkDB Server.)
+We're developing BigchainDB Server on Ubuntu 14.04, but it should work on any OS that runs RethinkDB Server and Python 3.4+.
+(BigchainDB Server is built on top of RethinkDB Server.)

 BigchainDB Server is intended to be run on each server in a large distributed cluster of servers; it's not very useful running by itself on a single computer.
 That's _why_ we're developing it on Ubuntu 14.04: it's one of the more common server operating systems.

-Mac OS X users may get the best results [running BigchainDB Server with Docker](https://bigchaindb.readthedocs.org/en/develop/installing.html#run-bigchaindb-with-docker).
+Mac OS X users may get the best results [running BigchainDB Server with Docker](https://bigchaindb.readthedocs.org/en/develop/installing-server.html#run-bigchaindb-with-docker).

-Windows users may get the best results [running BigchainDB Server in a VM with Vagrant](https://bigchaindb.readthedocs.org/en/develop/installing.html#how-to-install-bigchaindb-on-a-vm-with-vagrant).
+Windows users may get the best results [running BigchainDB Server in a VM with Vagrant](https://bigchaindb.readthedocs.org/en/develop/installing-server.html#how-to-install-bigchaindb-on-a-vm-with-vagrant).

-(Right now, there are no BigchainDB clients/drivers.
-Those will be able to run on a much larger array of operating systems.
-They're coming soon.)
+(BigchainDB clients should run on a much larger array of operating systems.)

+Note: In this section, we sometimes refer to BigchainDB Server as "BigchainDB."

 ## Install and Run RethinkDB Server

-The RethinkDB documentation has instructions for how to install RethinkDB Server on a variety of operating systems.
-Do that (using their instructions for your OS): [Install RethinkDB Server](http://rethinkdb.com/docs/install/).
+If you don't already have RethinkDB Server installed on your server, you must install it.
+The RethinkDB documentation has instructions for [how to install RethinkDB Server on a variety of operating systems](http://rethinkdb.com/docs/install/).

 RethinkDB Server doesn't require any special configuration.
 You can run it by opening a Terminal and entering:
 ```text